A roleplaying game of surreal fantasy, secrets, and magic that is truly magical. Wield fabulous powers as you uncover the secrets of reality itself.

 The player characters are vislae—wielders of magical power—recently returned to their true home: the Actuality, a world that seems like a surreal dream to those of us toiling aimlessly in the boring, grey realm you and I falsely believe is the real world.
 These characters face incredible challenges, visit breathtaking places, and discover secrets so astonishing that the only ones who can cope with them are those who understand the truth that powers the universe: Magic.

 It is a rare vislae who does not have a house.
 Your house is as integral to your being as your spells or character stats.
 The houses of vislae are often haunted, filled with mysterious unknown rooms, bigger on the inside, or possessed of their own intelligence.
 And in Satyrine, a house is defined as much by what goes on around it as by the contents of its walls (assuming, of course, that a vislae’s house even has walls).
 Local personalities, sites of interest (or danger), organizations or factions, and ongoing conflicts all affect a vislae’s house and life.
-And all of this is determined as part of the character creation process.
+These and other character-related setting details are fleshed out through a collaborative process that pulls the players’ imaginations into their world like no other RPG experience.

 Finally, for Invisible Sun characters, even death is not the end.
 For in the Actuality, death is simply the realm under the Pale Sun, another world along the Path of Suns.